Contents

 are displayed for the various items.
 These checkboxes are used

-for filtering display of associated events from the
+for filtering display of associated events, tasks, and notes from the

 Calendar View.
 For example, if